 You can become an X-ray technician with the following steps:

-Apply for X-ray technician jobs: Once you have completed your education, internship and passed the licensure exam, you can apply for X-ray technician jobs.
-Use your cover letter and resume to show your academic experience.
-List any internships and certifications you have.
+Once you've completed your education and passed the licensure exam, you can apply for X-ray technician jobs.
+Use your cover letter and resume to show your academic experience, and list any clinical internships and certifications you've completed.

 X-ray technician job description example